balderdashy/sails-docs/anatomy/myApp.md

 ### Purpose
 This file adds a few custom methods to socket.io which provide the "built-in" websockets functionality for Sails.

-Specifically, those methods allow you to send and receive socket.io messages to & from Sails by simulating a REST client interface on top of socket.io.
+Specifically, those methods allow you to send and receive Socket.IO messages to & from Sails by simulating a REST client interface on top of Socket.IO.
 It models it's API after the $.ajax pattern from jQuery which you might be familiar with.

-### More Info

 # myApp/assets/js
 ### Purpose
 This is where you put client-side javascript files that you want to be statically hosted by your app.
 Sails puts a few in there for making communication via socket.io easier.
-### More Info

 # myApp/assets
 ### Purpose
 This is your assets folder.
 It houses all of the static files that your app will need to host.
 Feel free to create your own files and folders in here.
-Upon lifting, a file called 'myApp/assets/newFolder/data.txt' could be accessed at 'http://localhost:1337/newFolder/data.txt' .
+Upon lifting, a file called `myApp/assets/newFolder/data.txt` could be accessed at `http://localhost:1337/newFolder/data.txt`.

-### More Info